 Stanley-Boyd Area Schools are committed to providing a quality education where every student learns at a high level.
 Response to Intervention (RtI) is a multi-level system of support providing differentiated instruction to all students.
 In order to determine if students are meeting grade level expectations and to measure their academic progress over time, every child will be screened three times per year (Fall, Winter, Spring) in reading and math.
 Our teachers will provide a variety of instructional approaches to ensure each student's success.
-When screenings show interventions are needed, teachers will incorporate opportunities within the classroom to help students master the essential standards.
-Rtl is not just for children with special needs or a learning disability, but for any student who has not mastered (intervention) or has mastered (enrichment) a grade level essential standard.
-The focus is to give students what they need to be successful and continue learning at a high level.
+When screenings show interventions are needed, some may take place within the classroom and some may take place outside the classroom with an interventionist.
+RtI is not just for children with special needs or a learning disability, but for any student who has not mastered (intervention) or has mastered (enrichment) a grade level essential standard.
+The focus is to give students what they need to be successful, and continue learning at a high level.

-WHAT IS TIER 2 TIME?
+WHAT IS I/E TIME?

-Some students may need additional time and support to master essential grade-level curriculum.
-During Tier 2, students are provided with reteaching of essential standards by the classroom teacher.
-The teacher(s) track your child's progress over time to monitor his/her success throughout the year.
+Some students may need additional time and support to master or extend their knowledge of essential grade-level curriculum.
+During I/E time, different instructional strategies will be delivered by a classroom teacher, interventionist, or enrichment teacher to meet your child's needs.